Rolling along Pacific Coast dunes and into the valleys and mountains beyond, these trails explore a serene corner of the Bay of Plenty/Eastland.

 The Motu Trails offer all-season cycling, but checking the weather forecast is essential.
 The inland section reaches elevations up to 800 metres above sea level, making warm, wet-weather clothing strongly advisable.

-Conveniently located close to the trail in Opotiki, Motu Cycle Trails offers bike hire, shuttles and bunkhouse accommodation, with Motu Trails Hire & Shuttle providing similar services along with bush camping and guided tours based near the Pakihi Track.
+Conveniently located close to the trail in Opotiki, Motu Cycle Trails offers bike hire, shuttles and bunkhouse accommodation.
 Opotiki Helicopters offers an easy up to the start of the Pakihi Track, with the bonus of aerial sightseeing.

 There is accommodation on and around the trail, with Opotiki having the widest range close to cafes, a supermarket and other visitor services.
 There are plenty of other atmospheric options in the surrounds, from seaside holiday parks to lodges and farmstays.
 Motu Community House, inland on the trail, offers self-catering accommodation in the restored village post office.
 Accommodation providers partnered with the trail are listed on the Motu Trails website.